centreon/centreon-documentation/en/releases/centreon-core.md

 You can find in this chapter all changelogs concerning **Centreon Core**.

-> It is very important when you update your system to refer to this section in
+> It is very important when you update your system to refer to this
-> order to learn about behavior changes or major changes that have been made on
+> section in order to learn about behavior changes or major changes that
-> this version.
-This will let you know the impact of the installation of these
+> have been made on this version.
+This will let you know the impact of
-> versions on the features you use or the specific developments that you have
+> the installation of these versions on the features you use or the
-> built on your platform (modules, widgets, plugins).
+> specific developments that you have built on your platform (modules,
+> widgets, plugins).

 If you have feature requests or want to report a bug, please go to our [Github](https://github.com/centreon/centreon/issues/new/choose)

-## Centreon Web release notes
+## Centreon Web

 ### 20.10.1

+*November 25, 2020*

 #### Enhancements

 - [API] Improve registration script
 - [Performance] Disable UI notification mechanism if not needed by user

 #### Bug fixes

 - [API] Rework POST generated API request for PlatformTopology
 - [API] Service groups search not working
 - [Administration] "show deprecated pages" option does not work anymore
 - [Administration] 'options' table for centreon database is sometimes empty
 - [Configuration] Radio buttons for "InfluxDB - Storage - InfluxDB" output not working properly for Centreon Broker form
 - [Core] Perl lib db query bad looping parameters
 - [Core] Too much rows in extended_service_informations tables
 - [Event View] Cannot search with regex using "+" character